Gdoc/Admin

 The share of children born outside of marriage has increased substantially in almost all OECD countries

 An arrangement where two or more people are not married but live together is referred to as cohabitation.
 In recent decades cohabitation has become increasingly common around the world.
-In the US, for example, the US Census Bureauestimates that the share of young adults between the age of 18 and 24 living with an unmarried partner went up from 0.1% to 9.4% over the period 1968-2018; and according to a recent survey from Pew Research, today most Americans favor allowing unmarried couples to have the same legal rights as married couples.
+In the US, for example, the US Census Bureau estimates that the share of young adults between the ages of 18 and 24 living with an unmarried partner went up from 0.1% to 9.4% over the period 1968-2018; and according to a survey from Pew Research, today most Americans favor allowing unmarried couples to have the same legal rights as married couples.

-Long-run data on the share of people living in cohabitation across countries is not available, but some related datapoints are: In particular, the proportion of births outside marriage provide a relevant proxy measure, allowing comparisons across countries and time; if more unmarried people are having children, it suggests that more people are entering long-term cohabiting relationships without first getting married.
+Long-run data on the share of people living in cohabitation across countries is not available, but some related data points are: in particular, the proportion of births outside marriage provides a relevant proxy measure, allowing comparisons across countries and time; if more unmarried people are having children, it suggests that more people are entering long-term cohabiting relationships without first getting married.
 It isn’t a perfect proxy – as we’ll see below, rates of single parenting have also changed, meaning that rates of births outside marriage will not match perfectly with cohabitation rates – but it provides some information regarding the direction of change.

 The chart here shows the percentage of all children who were born to unmarried parents.